joaquintides/transrangers/rust.md

 ### Intro
 [pushgen](https://github.com/AndWass/pushgen) from Andreas Wass is an implementation of [transrangers](README.md) in Rust following the philosophy and idiomatic conventions of this language.
 We analyze the design principles of pushgen and provide some performance comparisons between transrangers in C++ and Rust, [Range-v3](https://github.com/ericniebler/range-v3) and Rust [iterators](https://doc.rust-lang.org/std/iter/index.html).
 ### Rust iterators for C++ programmers
-A Rust iterator implements the following *trait* (generic interface):
+At its core, a Rust iterator implements the following *trait* (generic interface):
 ```rust
 // std::iter::Iterator
 trait Iterator {